jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.md

 ## Jcd.BitManipulation Namespace

-Provides a set of extension methods and types to assist with making bit manipulation code easier to read.
+Provides extension methods and types that makes code for bit and byte manipulation on intrinsic data types easier to read vs the standard operators: `&, |, ^, and ~`.

 ### Example